-Non-communicable diseases (NCDs) now account for six of the top seven causes of death globally, he said.
-Obesity, prediabetes and diabetes are growing global epidemics strongly associated with heart disease, stroke, cancer and Alzheimer’s disease.
+Non-communicable diseases (NCDs) now accounted for six of the top seven causes of death globally, he said.
+Obesity, prediabetes and diabetes were growing global epidemics strongly associated with heart disease, stroke, cancer and Alzheimer’s disease.

-Diet is the key factor in obesity and diabetes.
-Fixing nutrition won’t just slow down these epidemics but can also reverse these conditions, Schoonbee said.
+Diet was the key factor in obesity and diabetes, he said.
+Thus, fixing nutrition could slow down these epidemics and also reverse these conditions.

-As a large global reinsurer in life and health, Swiss Re’s exposure to long-term mortality and morbidity is “significant”.
-Improving these will lead to “very significant financial benefit”.
-It will also create an advantage allowing it to win new business.
+As a large global reinsurer in life and health, Swiss Re’s exposure to long-term mortality and morbidity was “significant”.
+Therefore, tmproving these would lead to “very significant financial benefit”, he said.
+It would also create an advantage allowing it to win new business.

 Click here to read: ‘Cure’ for type 2 diabetes?
 A doctor’s personal journey

-The company’s vested financial interest “entirely aligns with (its vision of) making the world a healthier, more resilient place”, he said.
-Therefore, its research arm, the Swiss Re Institute, regularly engages with stakeholders.
-It does so by “sharing insights, tailored services and products to enable risk-focused decision making and smarter solutions to manage risk”.
+The company’s vested financial interest “entirely aligns with (its vision of) making the world a healthier, more resilient place”, Schoonbee said.
+As a result, its research arm, the Swiss Re Institute, regularly engages with stakeholders.
+It does so, he said, by “sharing insights, tailored services and products to enable risk-focused decision making and smarter solutions to manage risk”.

 Conference delegates included nutrition scientists, endocrinologists, cardiologists, epidemiologists, psychiatrists and a South African, UK-based plastic surgeon.
-And among top research institutions represented were Harvard and Tufts universities in the US, Cambridge University in the UK and Sydney University in Australia.
+Among top research institutions represented were Harvard and Tufts universities in the US, Cambridge University in the UK and Sydney University in Australia.

 The first two days debated Food for Thought, Science and Politics of Nutrition.
 That was a collaboration between the Swiss Re Institute and The BMJ (formerly The British Medical Journal) to launch a series of articles under the same name.
 These were researched and written by nutrition experts and advised by Cambridge University and Tufts University.

-BMJ editor-in-chief Dr Fiona Godlee opened by saying: “There is no miracle diet but there is a miracle meeting and this is it.”
+BMJ editor-in-chief Dr Fiona Godlee opened the conference by saying that there was no miracle diet.
+“But there is a miracle meeting and this is it.”

-The meeting was not exactly miraculous.
-However, it did bring together on one stage for the first time experts with divergent views on optimum nutrition to treat and prevent obesity and diabetes.
+The meeting brought together on one stage for the first time experts with divergent views on optimum nutrition to treat and prevent obesity and diabetes.